abhle/fluxbox/README.md

 * Requires [Yad](https://github.com/v1cont/yad) for the sethe selection of theme.

-All of this could likely achieved easier and better with i3.

-I hammered this out a long time ago, and it worked for me.
-So, at the moment, I see no need to change.
+All of this could likely achieved easier and better with i3, but I hammered this out a long time ago, and it worked for me.
+So, for now, I see no need to change.
 This is meant to be a alternative, in a sense free software is meant to be.